ReptiloidAnunak/movie_searcher_app/termwork_4/Readme.md

 #### **Run app**

 You should write in your terminal the command `python3 termwork_4/run.py`.
-To realize all methods of my app you can use Postman or similar tools
+To test all methods of my app you can use Postman or similar tools